0xCoto/Virgo/paper.md

 data from radio telescopes.
-It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (i.e. a radio receiver architecture which applies some of its functionalities in software).
-In addition to its data-acquisition functionality, `Virgo` carries out automated analysis of the recorded samples, producing the time-averaged spectrum, the calibrated spectrum, the dynamic spectrum (waterfall), the time series (power vs time) and the total power distribution plot of the observation, with the help of the NumPy [@Harris2020] and Matplotlib [@Hunter:2007] packages.
+It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (i.e. a radio receiver architecture which applies certain functionalities on a computer or embedded system by means of software).

 `%Comment [to Paul]: How do you suggest we cite GNU Radio?`